oracle-livelabs/apex/ai-interactive-report-lab/lab-5-use-search-with-ai/lab-5-use-search-with-ai.md

 ## Introduction

 Oracle APEX provides two distinct natural language entry points for Interactive Reports: Search with AI and the Chat Assistant.
-This lab focuses on the first - Search with AI.
+This lab focuses on the first — Search with AI.
 The familiar search bar now accepts natural language queries and intelligently applies the appropriate report configurations.
 It also preserves the existing Interactive Report behavior: entering one or two words triggers an immediate Row Search, providing continuity with existing end-user flows while enabling natural language input in the same control.

 Estimated Lab Time: 5 minutes

 ### Objectives

-In this lab, you will:
+In this lab, you learn how to:

 - Run AI-generated filter and sort requests.
 - Compare AI search behavior with Row Search behavior.